abiosoft/caddy-docker/README.md

 Point your browser to `http://127.0.0.1:2015`.

 ##### Note
 Your `Caddyfile` must include the line `startup php-fpm`.
-This is necessary for Caddy to be PID 1 in the container.
+For Caddy to be PID 1 in the container, php-fpm could not be started.

 ### Using git sources